View on GitHub

 python --version

-3. Install dependencies (if needed):
+3. Install dependencies (if necessary):

 • Linux: xdotool or xprop (usually pre-installed)